 The bill S. 325 proposes significant changes to the structure and governance of the Department of Consumer Affairs in South Carolina.
-It amends Section 1-30-10 of the South Carolina Code to officially include the Department of Consumer Affairs within the executive branch of state government.
+It amends Section 1-30-10 of the South Carolina Code of Laws to officially add the Department of Consumer Affairs to the list of departments within the executive branch of state government.
 Additionally, it introduces Section 1-30-145, which outlines the transition of the Department of Consumer Affairs from its previous structure under the Commission on Consumer Affairs to a newly established department headed by an administrator appointed by the Governor with the advice and consent of the Senate.
 The bill also includes amendments to various sections of the code that redefine the role of the administrator and dissolve the Commission on Consumer Affairs, transferring its functions and responsibilities to the new department.

-Key amendments include the redefinition of the term "administrator" in Section 37-6-103, specifying that the administrator will be appointed by the Governor, and changes to the powers and duties previously held by the Commission.
-For instance, the administrator will now have the authority to bring individual actions for consumers without prior approval from the Commission, which is being dissolved.
-The bill also mandates that all references to the Commission on Consumer Affairs in the South Carolina Code be updated to reflect this transition to the Department of Consumer Affairs.
-The act will take effect upon approval by the Governor.
+Key amendments include changes to the definition of "administrator" in Section 37-6-103, which now specifies that the administrator is appointed by the Governor, and modifications to the powers and duties of the administrator, including the requirement for prior approval from the Governor for certain actions.
+The bill also mandates the correction of all references to the Commission on Consumer Affairs in the South Carolina Code to reflect the new structure.
+Overall, the bill aims to streamline the governance of consumer affairs in South Carolina by consolidating authority under a single administrator and enhancing the executive oversight of consumer protection efforts.

 Statutes affected: 02/06/2025: 1-30-10, 1-30-145, 37-6-103, 37-6-104